Kunal453/DSA-30-Day-Challenges-Questions./README.md

 #### 15. Check whether two string are isomorphic.
 Note: Two strings are isomorphic if one-to-one mapping is possible for every character of first string to every character of second string while preserving the orders of the characters.
 #### 16. Find the GCD (Greatest Common Divisor) of 2 integers.
 The GCD of any 2 numbers is the largest number that divides both the integers.
 #### 17. Given a number N, figure out if it is a member of the fibonacci series or not.
 Return true if the number of members of the fibonacci series else false.
+#### 18. You are given two positive numbers N and M. You have to return the Nth root of M. If the Nth root of M is not an integer, return -1.
+Nth root of an integer M is a number, which, raised to the power N, gives M as a result